TL;DR:

-TL;DR: Hyperliquid is a perpetual futures DEX with an on-chain order book, zero gas fees, and sub-second settlement.
+Hyperliquid is a perpetual futures DEX with an on-chain order book, zero gas fees, and sub-second settlement.
 It's built to feel like a centralized exchange while keeping your assets in your custody.
-Over $4T in cumulative perp volume processed, $1.7B chain TVL, and a native stablecoin (USDH) that gets you lower fees.
-You can bridge into it for free via Across.
+Over $4T in cumulative perp volume processed and $1.7B chain TVL.
+Across is the fastest way to bridge in — seconds from any major chain, directly into your trading account.

 Centralized exchanges were supposed to be temporary.
 A stopgap while DeFi figured out how to be fast enough.
 Then years went by and most onchain trading still felt like placing orders through a fax machine.
 Slow execution, expensive gas, AMM slippage that punished anyone trading with real size.